Vedant332/vedantrajkavi.dev/src/pages/now.md

 Hi there!
 I'm currently a graduate student at Santa Clara University, where I'm pursuing a degree in Computer Science.
 My journey in the tech world has been an exciting one, filled with learning and growth.
 I have a keen interest in DevOps and cloud computing, and I particularly enjoy creating infrastructure that supports robust and scalable applications.

+As I prepare for the next phase of my career, I’m now actively seeking full-time opportunities for 2025.
+I look forward to bringing my skills and passion for technology to a professional setting, where I can contribute to meaningful projects and continue growing in the fields of cloud infrastructure and software development.

 ## My Tech Stack

 - **Java & JavaScript**